JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 Other converters allow larger widhts, but the one in the converter I used is more than enough to make the trick work.</BR>
-Otherwise, there is not much to add...
+Otherwise, there is not much to add here ...